intentor/adic/README.md

 ## <a id="support"></a>Support

 Found a bug?
-Please create an issue on the [GitHub project page](https://github.com/intentor/adic/issues) or send a pull request if have a fix or extension.
+Please create an issue on the [GitHub project page](https://github.com/intentor/adic/issues) or send a pull request if you have a fix or extension.

 You can also send me a message at support@intentor.com.br to discuss more obscure matters about *Adic*.